BenjaminTamTran/FlappyBirdClone-in-Swift/README.md

 # FlappyBirdClone-in-Swift
-This is the clone of the famous game Flappy bird, in Swift version Benjamin Tam Tran
+This is a clone of the famous game Flappy bird, in Swift Language